Ranked from Within: Ranking Large Multimodal Models Without Labels: Uncertainty for Ranking LMMs

 Another approach involves examining the non-deterministic generations produced by models.
-The core intuition is that a more accurate model will produce predictions closely aligned with the original answer, while a less accurate model may yield more varied responses with each inference.
+The core intuition is that a more accurate model will produce predictions closely aligned with the original answer, while a less accurate model may yield more divergent responses with each inference.
 In the case of LMMs, the temperature parameter \(t\) controls the randomness of predictions: a temperature of zero forces deterministic predictions, where the model selects only the token with the highest probability.
-When $t$ is larger than \(0\), the model generates tokens more stochastically, selecting tokens based on probabilities above a threshold.
-As $t$ increases, the model becomes increasingly stochastic in its token generation~\cite{chen2023teaching, cobbe2021gsm8k, huang2023look}.
+When $t$ is larger than \(0\), the model generates tokens stochastically, selecting tokens based on probabilities above a threshold.
+As $t$ increases, tokens are sampled from an increasingly uniform distribution~\cite{chen2023teaching, cobbe2021gsm8k}.